BUSINESS in TCI

 The Turks and Caicos economy is primarily tourism based with financial services and fishing, as well as other cottage industries, contributing to GDP.
-The United States continue to be its leading source of tourists with 1.3 million visitors in 2015.
+The United States continue to be its leading source of tourists with visitor arrivals surpassing 1 million in 2017.
 The islands import 90% of the capital goods and food for domestic consumption while lobster, dried and fresh conch, and conch shells account for commodities being exported.

 The economy has recovered strongly since being hit hard by the global economic crisis.
 We now enjoy one of the fastest growth rates in the Caribbean; an annual budget surplus; and a Standard & Poor’s credit rating of BBB+.
 With a GDP growth of 5.94% in 2015, the Turks and Caicos is projected to experience economic growth of 4.4% in 2016, 4.3% in 2017 and 5.3% in 2018.

 There is much that the Turks and Caicos Islands offer potential investors.
 The islands are diverse: the main tourist center of Providenciales; the tranquil islands of North and Middle Caicos; the historic island of Salt Cay; the nation’s capital Grand Turk; and the fishing mecca of South Caicos; as well as many still yet uninhabited locales.